A Call For Change

 And just by me telling you how I feel and asking a question, you literally rise up and say, I'm your enemy now, and I will destroy you with this opinion of mine.

-It's like, whoa, dude, I literally, I think it'd be different if I was like, Well, uh, parents who homeschool are stupid, you know, or I'll say, Parents who homeschool are shitty ass parents, or whatever.
+parents who homeschool are stupid, you know, or I'll say, parents who homeschool are shitty ass parents or whatever.

-But the fact of people are so quick to jump to the oppositional viewpoint and then just spew it out and not with education behind it, not with grace, you're doing it aggressively.
+I would expect some hate from that.
+But the fact of people are so quick to jump to the oppositional viewpoint and then just spew it out and not with education behind it, not with grace.

+It's weird.
 It's really weird.
-It's disturbing.

-Like a part of me is like, dude, it just goes back to we are in such a state of a culture,
+Like, a part of me is like, dude, it just goes back to we are in such a state of a culture,

 an empathy war.
 It's like people, I mean, that's what I feel.